 Taste: Toffee, Fudge and Vanilla.
 More fresh Herbs with Spicy Oak, building to a lightly Woody finish.

-Value for Money: Another which occupies the higher end of the price scale, coming in at around £155.
-To put that in perspective however, an official distillery bottling of a 27 year old Bladnoch ‘Talia’, watered down to 43%, retails at around £305 a bottle.
+Thoughts: Another which occupies the higher end of the price scale, coming in at around £155.
+To put that in perspective, however, an official distillery bottling of a 27 year old Bladnoch ‘Talia’, watered down to 43%, retails at around £305 a bottle.
 I know which one I would rather have.

 Way back at the start of my whisky adventure, I was on a family holiday in Dumfries & Galloway and decided it would be fun to visit the local distillery.
 It was the very first time I had ever been in such a place.
 For that reason, Bladnoch will always hold a special place in my heart and tasting this well aged expression was a real treat.